kyleboas/tacticsjournal.com/_posts/2024/12/2024-12-10-the-attack-must-not-be-performing-well-if-we-are-losing.md

 The next assumption we make, without watching, is that it must be structural issues in the defense, but in Wolves' case, I don't fully agree.

-Five of the last eight goals they conceded have been from penalties or own-goals.
+Five of the last nine goals they conceded have been from penalties or own-goals.

 They sold their best defender, Max Kilman, in the summer and never replaced him.
 Craig Dawson, their second-best defender, has been off and on again injured.
 Mario Lemina is a midfielder playing as a center-back because they lack depth at center-back with the season-ending injury of their third-best defender, Yerson Mosquera.
 And the rest of their center-back options are not of the level required to start in the Premier League.
 Toti Gomes is an okay backup center-back, and I’m not a massive fan of Santiago Bueno, but their attack is supremely talented.